Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 Verify tool calls
 _________________

-You can use a metadata check to verify that the model calls the correct tool or calls any tool at all.
-For example, to ensure your chatbot always uses the latest information, you can use a metadata check to verify that the model calls the correct tool.
+You can use a metadata check to verify that the agent calls the correct tool or calls any tool at all.
+For example, to ensure your agent always uses the latest information, you can use a metadata check to verify that the agent calls the correct tool.

 .. code-block:: python